cscenter/lms/infrastructure/README.md

 ### provison.yml

-Launch EC2 instance with `{{ aws_ec2_host }}` tag:Name (configured AWS security groups, additional EBS volume with LVM support and backup automation using AWS Lambda).
+Launch EC2 instance with tag:Name equal to `{{ aws_ec2_host }}` (configured AWS security groups, additional EBS volume with LVM support and backup automation using AWS Lambda).

 ```bash
 make provision
 ```

 ### setup.yml

 Part of the provision (but can be used independently).

 * Install and configure system dependencies.
-    This actions should be idempotent, so you can modify `setup.yml` and rerun playbook as you wish.
+    This action should be idempotent, so you can modify `setup.yml` and rerun playbook as you wish.
-* Deploys applications to the new instance if `--tags=app-deployment'` provided (application deployment disabled by default since it has a good change to break application)
+* Deploys applications to the new instance if `--tags=app-deployment'` provided (application deployment is disabled by default since it has a good change to break application)

 ```bash
 make setup